weizheng1910/Concentration2/README.md

 ```

 #### HTML DOM Manipulation
-* The cards are Document Object Models - they are created and removed by a function call.
+* The cards seen on the page are Document Object Models - they are created and removed by a function call.
-* Every DOM card has an id which represents its position in the backend Javascript board, which is an array of arrays. e.g. an id of col-11 means that the card is in row 1, col 1 of the Javascript board.
+* Every card has an id which identify its position in the backend Javascript board, represented as an array of arrays.</br>
+A card with an id of col-11 means that the card is in row 1, col 1 of the Javascript board.
 * Each element in the JS Board contains the attribute of each card, namely: the image link, a unique identifier, rank and suit.
 * The position of the cards in the backend Javascript board is randomly generated everytime a new game is created.
 * Each DOM card has a click event listener, which contains all the logic that follows after the click i.e. checking if the cards match, removing cards when they match, checking win condition etc.